rsamdio/ClubInvoiceCalculator/README.md

 *   You can edit member details by clicking the edit button next to each member.
 *   Remove members using the delete button.
 *   Use the "Reset Roster" button to clear all members from the list.

+## Contributing

+Contributions are welcome!
+Please follow these steps to contribute:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature/your-feature-name`).
+3. Make your changes.
+4. Commit your changes (`git commit -m 'Add some feature'`).
+5. Push to the branch (`git push origin feature/your-feature-name`).
+6. Open a pull request.

 ## Disclaimer